lquessenberry/OpenSocialOnPantheon/web/modules/contrib/paragraphs/README.txt

 Paragraphs currently provides two different widgets that can be used.

- * Classic: a stable UI with limited features that will not be changed or updated.
+ * Legacy (formerly Classic): a stable UI with limited features that will not be changed or updated.

- * Experimental: This widget provides additional features like duplicating paragraphs and a drag & drop mode (see below) as well a improved user experience.
-It is just as well tested as the classic UI but major changes between versions are to be expected.
+ * Stable (formerly Experimental): This widget provides additional features like duplicating paragraphs and a drag & drop mode (see below) as well a improved user experience.
+It is now the default and recommended widget, but changes between versions are to be expected and customizations might need to be updated.

 Drag & drop
 -------------

-The experimental widget offers a separate mode that allows to re-sort paragraphs not just within the same level but it is also possible to change the hierarchy and move paragraphs including their children around and into other paragraphs.
+The stable widget offers a separate mode that allows to re-sort paragraphs not just within the same level but it is also possible to change the hierarchy and move paragraphs including their children around and into other paragraphs.

 During drag & drop mode, paragraphs are also displayed as a summary only, which results in a very compact display that makes it easier to move them around.

-To use this, an additional library is necessary, which needs to be put in the /libraries folder.
-Download from https://github.com/RubaXa/Sortable/releases, make sure that the folder name is Sortable (with uppercase S) so that the path to the javascript file is /libraries/Sortable/Sortable.min.js.
+Starting with Drupal 8.8.0, the necessary library is part of Drupal core and this feature is always available.

-Due to a known issue (https://github.com/RubaXa/Sortable/pull/1154), either version 1.5.1 should be used or the patch from that pull request.
+Use the version 1.10+ as it's tested and approved.
+Older versions may introduce bugs with nested drag & drop functionality.

 If the file exists, the feature will automatically be available.